MadKudu/developers/source/index.html.md

 Our Models API takes the model ID, and either returns the configuration value or make changes to the model configuration.
 It is a good method to manage MadKudu's different prediction models in a way that would help sales and marketing teams increase conversions.

 ## List Models
 You can obtain a list of available models that have already been set up on the platform, and its configuration.
-To use the Models API, simply input the right request.
+To use the Models API, simply input the right request which, in this case, is just your API key.

 ```shell
 Key in your MadKudu API key under Authorization: